 When appointing a guardian, the court will consider the following factors:

-- The preferences of the person under guardianship
+- The expressed preferences of the respondent (the person the guardianship is being requested for)

 - The geographic location of the proposed guardian

-- The relationship between the proposed guardian and the person under guardianship
+- The relationship of the proposed guardian and the respondent

 - The ability of the proposed guardian to carry out the powers and duties of the guardianship

-- The willingness of the guardian to communicate with and respect the wishes of the person under guardianship
+- The willingness of the proposed guardian to communicate with the respondent and to respect their choices and preferences

-- Any potential financial conflicts of interest between the guardian and the person under guardianship
+- Any potential financial conflicts of interest between the guardian and the respondent

 If you believe the guardian of an adult is not properly performing their duties, please write a letter to the court describing your concerns.
 The court may hold a hearing to determine whether the guardian is acting properly or whether there should be some change in the guardianship.
 If you think the court should appoint a new guardian, you should file a Motion to Terminate or Modify Adult Guardianship with the probate division.